 Emergency Medical Responders (EMRs) are an essential part of the foundation of Emergency Medical Services in Canada.
 EMRs are often associated with volunteer emergency services organizations, and in rural or remote areas may be the sole provider of emergency services in a community.
-Often termed "first responders"," EMRs may be responsible for initial assessments, the provision of safe and appropriate care, and arranging or providing the safe transport of a patient to the appropriate health care facility.
-Provincial EMR registration is recommended to continue on to the primary care paramedic level, and is encouraged or required for many other emergency services job profiles, including firefighters and police officers.
+Often termed “first responders”, EMRs may be responsible for initial assessments, the provision of safe and appropriate care, and arranging or providing the safe transport of a patient to the appropriate health-care facility.

 You have up to five years to complete all certificate courses.
 You must meet the graduation requirements as they exist at the time you register for your first course (see AC.3.1.1 Grading and Progression).